hitchhikr/protrekkr/README.md

 The executable will be created in the release/distrib directory.

-Notice that you'll need SDL 1.
+Notice that you'll need SDL 1.<br>
-Important when compiling for Linux or Mac OS: Use libSDL12 and not libSDL12-compat.
+Important when compiling for Linux or Mac OS: Use libSDL12 and NOT libSDL12-compat.

 ---
 This is a FREEWARE tool, this means that you can use it for whatever you want and for free.